thieunguyenhung/hunspell4vie/README.md

 SpellChecker spellChecker= new SpellChecker(OSArchitecture.MACOS_64);
 System.out.println(spellChecker.checkSpell("công việ", false));
 ```
-This method will check word by word to detect error if this word does not exist in dictionary, then get suggestion from hunspell and replace misspelled word.
+This method will check word by word to detect error, if this word does not exist in dictionary.
+Then gets suggestion word and replace misspelled word.

 Second parameter specific which suggestion algorithm you want to use